AutoxingTech/axbot_rest_book/docs/reference/overlays.md

 }
 ```

-**Virtual Regions** are stronger than virtual walls in that if the robot accidentally gets inside, it will not be able to move in any direction.
+**Virtual Regions** are stronger than virtual walls in that if the robot accidentally gets inside the region, it will not be able to move in any direction.

 ![](./virtual_region.png)